Azure-Samples/digital-twins-samples-csharp/occupancy/readme.md

 ## Walkthrough

-See [TODO: add docs quickstart link] for how to configure your Digitial Twins resource and configure this app to be able to call it.
+See [TODO: add docs quickstart link] for how to configure your Azure Digital Twins resource and configure this app to be able to call it.
 Also there are step by step instructions on how to use this sample.

 ## Notes